PoorHttp/PoorWSGI/doc/documentation.rst

 Sessions
 ~~~~~~~~
-Like in mod_python, PoorSession is session class of PoorWSGI.
-It's
+PoorWSGI has PoorSession is session class for self-contained cookie.
+Data
-self-contained cookie which has data dictionary.
-Data are sent to client in
+are sent to client encrypted with AES CTR method, and signed just like JWT.
-hidden, bzip2, base64 encoded format.
+Don't forget, that poorwsgi.session module needs ``pyaes`` module from
+https://pypi.org/project/pyaes/.
 PoorSession needs ``secret_key``,
 which can be set by ``poor_SecretKey`` environment variable to
 Application.secret_key property.

+*Be aware that sending password to cookie is anti-pattern, so avoid to that
+even if next example do it.
+For many situation, best practice is using JWT or
+some session ID, and data should be stored in cache database.*

 .. code:: python